undus5/undus/content/posts/algorithm-design-manual-post-reading.md

 combinatorial search, is so tricky, chapter 11, NP-completeness, what's that?
 Hehe ...

-I did some research after this disaster, found two books maybe more proper to me, "A Common-Sense Guide to Data Structures and Algorithms" by Jay Wengrow and "Grokking Algorithms" by Aditya Y. Bhargava, but that might be stories on another days.
-I believe I've gathered enough basic knowledge to guide myself to do whatever I want, and I'm gonna take a break, tinkering with some side projects.
+I did some research after this disaster, many recommended "A Common-Sense Guide to Data Structures and Algorithms" by Jay Wengrow, maybe it's a better choice for me , but that might be some story on another days.
+Right now I believe I've gathered enough basic knowledge to guide myself to do whatever I want, and I'm gonna take a break, tinkering with some side projects.
 That's it, to be continued.